• Skip to primary navigation

 Vegan Lebkuchen Gingerbread Cookies

-Published: Nov 12, 2021 · Modified: Oct 7, 2022 by Louise-Claire Cayzer · This post may contain affiliate links · This blog generates income via ads · 7 Comments
+Published: Nov 12, 2021 ยท Modified: Dec 7, 2023 by Louise-Claire Cayzer ยท This post may contain affiliate links ยท This blog generates income via ads ยท 7 Comments

 Lebkuchen are traditionally made in Germany as part of the festive season.
+You can find them sold in Christmas Markets or people will also make their own.
 Often households will make a variety of different cookies, including lebkuchen (between 7 and 12 types!) to share with guests or to take as a gift when visiting friends and relatives.
 It can get quite competitive, in the nicest possible way.
 Fortunately, the cookies tend to store quite well, so you can make them well ahead of time.
 The lebkuchen are also easily made vegan, so everyone can enjoy them.

 If you want to compete in your own vegan version of the German Cookie baking, why not try these easy Mince Pie Baklava for a Christmas twist on the classic baklava.
 Or try these simple but delicious Vegan Peanut Butter Chocolate Chip Cookies.